lo-maxwell/react-virtual-garden/blog.md

   * Added some test files for querying from local postgres db
   * Not pushing .env, some things will break if forked

+## Day 19

+### Added infrastructure for toolbox class

+  * Users will have a toolbox, which appears on the garden screen for special actions
+  * ie. a shovel to remove plants and move decorations
+  * TODO: tools are upgradeable and can give special bonuses, so we store each user's individual set of tools
+  * TODO: tools can be purchased in the store (on a separate page, not as part of the inventory), which removes the existing tool of that type if there is one (only 1 shovel at a time)
+  * TODO: tools actually impact the garden

+## Day 20

+### Wasted money on AWS aurora instance even though the database was empty

+### Added postgres local database

+  * Accessible with pool/query
+  * Writing services and apis to interact with db
+  * Harvest all is broken for xp because it calculates the new xp before updating the database, so all writes will update the db with the same values.
+Need to stagger read times or calculate the expected xp increase.
+  * Plots need ids (or just row/column/owner) so we can track them in database
+  * Maybe plots are always in existence (once user is leveled), expanding/shrinking just shows/hides them and makes them uninteractable

+## Day 21-25

+### Working on database schemas, services, api routing, integrating database queries with updating backend models

+### User
+  * service, routing
+  * createUser for generating a new row in database
+  * makeUserObject to return a user object (requires a valid levelSystem in database)
+  * change icon and username

+### LevelSystem
+  * service, routing
+  * createLevelSystem (needs owner and levelsystem object)
+  * makeLevelSystemObject
+  * change level details (level, currentxp, growth rate)
+  * add xp by cloning the database level, gaining xp on it, and reuploading

+### Inventory
+  * service, routing
+  * createInventory (needs owner and inventory object, doesn't create inventory items)
+  * makeInventoryObject (requires inventoryItems in database)
+  * change gold amount (set and update)

+### Store
+  * service, routing
+  * createStore (needs owner and store object, doesn't create store items)
+  * makeStoreObject (requires storeItems in database)
+  * set identifier (maps to hardcoded store values), restock time

+### Garden
+  * service, routing
+  * createGarden (needs owner and garden object, doesn't create plots)
+  * makeGardenObject (requires plots in database)
+  * change size (set/update rows/columns)

+### Plots
+  * service, routing
+  * createPlot (needs owner (garden) and plot object, doesn't create placedItem)
+  * makePlotObject (requires placedItem in database)
+  * change plantTime and usesRemaining

+### InventoryItems

+### PlacedItems

+### StoreItems

+### Create X Service functions should take in the model and use it to produce the entire object in database

 TODO: